 Here is All You Need to Know About Al Rabi Hiking Trail in the UAE

-I have put together all the information that I believe might be useful to prepare for Al Rabi hike in the UAE.
+I have put together all the information that could be useful to prepare for the Al Rabi hike in the UAE.
 Let’s get ready for a little adventure.
 Make sure to pack your camera as this UAE hiking trail is also a photographer’s paradise!

-SUMMARY / Al Rabi trail is an easy and well-marked trail with fantastic views of Khor Fakkan town backed by rugged Hajar mountains and blue waters of the Gulf of Oman.
+Summary: Al Rabi is a well-marked beginner plus level trail with fantastic views of Khor Fakkan town backed by rugged Hajar mountains and blue waters of the Gulf of Oman.

-CAMPING: Possible at the designated camping spot at 2200 meters
+Camping?
+Possible at the designated camping spot 2.2 KM into the hike.

 The best beginner’s hike in the UAE- Al Rabi Tower Trail